Joey574/Messaging-Board/README.md

 ```
 (the same as the login method)
 <br><br>
-After parsing both the *username* and *password*, the method will search through the **_users.txt_** file to see if any user with the same name exists, if not, the username and password is appended to the file, the password will be xor-ed with the *auth_key* before being written to the file
+After parsing both the *username* and *password*, the method will search through the **_users.txt_** file to see if any user with the same name exists, if not, the username and password is appended to the file, the plaintext password will be xor-ed with the *auth_key* before being written to the file
 <br><br>
-Both *username* and *password* will be stored as 64 bytes regardless of what the user actually inputs, 0x00 will be appended to the input until the proper length is reached
+Both *username* and *password* will be stored as 64 bytes regardless of what the user actually inputs, 0x00 will be appended to the both, until they each reach the proper length
 <br><br>
 Like the **login** method, an auth key will be returned on success, and is calculated in the same way, and in the case of some error, an error message gets returned